Reminder: Shopping comes with risks, purchase with caution.

 Supplement: About Changing Phones#

 Conclusion: If it's not a Huawei phone, there's really no need to change.
 And there's no need to change if it's a Huawei either.
-The biggest issue with Huawei is the complicated installation of GMS, but using APKPure isn't too problematic.
+The biggest issue with Huawei is that installing GMS is very troublesome, but using APKPure isn't too problematic.

-Additionally, I prepared a Japanese version of the iPhone in advance, and my main impressions are two points:
+Additionally, I prepared a Japanese version of the iPhone in advance, and my biggest impressions are two points:

 - Having a Suica card for the subway is really convenient.

-- The inability to turn off the camera shutter sound is really annoying.
+- The inability to turn off the camera sound is really annoying.

-If you don't mind second-hand, you can check out Akihabara.
-You don't need to enter a building; you can see several stores displaying Apple products on the street, but I didn't pay much attention to the prices (I was too focused on the girls, haha).
+If you don't mind second-hand, you can go to Akihabara to hunt for deals.
+You don't need to enter buildings; you can see several stores displaying Apple products on the street, but I didn't pay much attention to the prices (I was too focused on the girls, haha).

-If you want to change to a new phone and also get a SIM card, I recommend considering Rakuten Mobile: the monthly fee for just getting a card is 2000 yen (not including the phone, note that this price does not include the phone), which is not much different from CMLink.
-(Also, a reminder: the phone is not free; it's included in the monthly bill, and if you don't have a Rakuten card, it will be more expensive than the Apple official website regardless of whether it's in installments.)
+If you want to change to a new phone and also apply for a SIM card, I recommend considering Rakuten Mobile: the monthly fee for just applying for a card is 2000 yen (excluding the phone, note that this price does not include the phone), which is not much different from CMLink.
+(Additionally, a reminder: the phone is not free; it is included in the monthly fee.
+If you don't have a Rakuten card, it will generally be more expensive than the Apple official website, regardless of whether it's in installments.)

-Tip: Remember to make an appointment in advance; otherwise, it's a small issue if you can't get it done in the store, but it's a big deal if the store doesn't have your preferred color of iPhone.
-(Reminder: You need a Rakuten account to make an appointment, and applying for a Rakuten account requires a Japanese phone number (laughs).
+Tip: Remember to make an appointment in advance; otherwise, it’s a small issue if you can't apply in-store, but it's a big deal if they don't have the iPhone color you like.
+(Reminder: Appointments require a Rakuten account, and applying for a Rakuten account requires a Japanese phone number (laughs).

-If you want to get everything done in one go, you can go directly to an Apple Store (laughs), or simply order from the official website and pick it up in-store.
+If you want to get everything done in one go, you can go directly to the Apple Store (laughs), or order directly from the official website and just pick it up in-store.

-Tip: Looking solely at the prices on the Chinese and Japanese Apple websites, buying in Japan is indeed cheaper, but the third-party platforms in China are incredibly competitive.
-Even if the exchange rate drops to 4.9, buying from a third-party platform in China is cheaper than buying in Japan (especially with the subsidies from certain platforms; it seems that only when the exchange rate drops to 3.9 will the Japanese official website dare to claim it's the lowest price online (big misunderstanding).
+Tip: Looking solely at the prices on the Chinese and Japanese Apple official websites, buying in Japan is indeed cheaper, but the third-party platforms in China are really competitive.
+Even if the exchange rate drops to 4.9, buying from a third-party platform in China is cheaper than buying in Japan (especially with the subsidies from certain platforms; probably only when the exchange rate drops to 3.9 will the Japanese official website dare to claim it has the lowest price online (big mistake).

 Detailed Explanation#